 There are only a few key ingredients you'll need to pull these muffins together.

 - Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
-This recipe is designed for a sourdough starter using a 1:1:1 ratio (when you feed your starter it's with 1 part starter, 1 part flour, 1 part water).
+This recipe is designed for a sourdough starter using a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

-- Apple: I like to use Gala apples, but other types that work well are Jonagold, Honeycrisp, Braeburn, Fuji, Granny Smith and Pink Lady apples.
-A small dice will be best!
+- Apples: I like to use Gala apples, but other types that work well are Jonagold, Honeycrisp, Braeburn, Fuji, Granny Smith, and Pink Lady apples.
+A small dice or even shredded apples will be best to get the apples evenly distributed in the muffins.

 See full recipe below for detailed directions.